 What Procedures are Involved in Probating an Estate?

-Probating an estate involves gathering the decedent’s assets; paying valid claims against the estate; and finally, distributing the remaining estate assets to beneficiaries or heirs pursuant to decedent’s last will or Ohio’s statute of descent and distribution.
-The individual responsible for probating the estate is called the executor / administrator.
-Executors and administrators act in a fiduciary capacity as it relates to the estates beneficiaries and heirs.
-Estate administration is complex and it is recommended that executors / administrators utilize the services of an attorney.
-Attorney fees must be approved by the Probate Court and, usually, are paid from the estate assets directly.
-At Winkler Legal Services, LLC we take extraordinary steps to guide you through administering a probate estate.
+In order to probate an estate, a person with authority to administer the estate must be appointed by the Probate Court.
+If the decedent had a will then an executor would be appointed, and if the decedent did not have a will then a family member or interested party could apply to be appointed as the estate administrator.
+The executor/administrator is responsible for gathering the decedent’s assets; paying valid claims against the estate; and finally, distributing the remaining estate assets to beneficiaries or heirs pursuant to decedent’s last will or Ohio’s statute of descent and distribution.
+Estate administration is complex and it is recommended that executors/administrators utilize the services of an attorney with significant legal experience.
+At Winkler Legal, LLC we take extraordinary steps to guide you through administering a probate estate.

 The duties of an executor or administrator are: